DVStupivtsev/ThrowTest/README.md

 # ThrowTest
-Project demonstrates how to avoid memory leaks using @try/@catch/@finally in Objective-C.
+The project demonstrates how to avoid memory leaks using @try/@catch/@finally in Objective-C.